ikaro-beraldo/sleep-stages-classification/README.md

 It is possible to add another frequency band to process of clustering carried out by the GMM algorithm.
 However the default option _None_ is encouraged.
 You can press the button _Open PDF files_ to check the EMG RMS and Theta/Delta ratio values for the epochs of this specific recording.

 9. Press the button _OK_

+#### Selection of preliminary clusters

+If you have not checked the option to use a training dataset, you will be shown a new window.
+The preliminary clusters will be marked in red.

+____Preliminary clusters_____

+1. Press 'Run Again' until an suitable set of clusters is shown
+2. Press 'OK' to confirm the preliminary clusters formed

+#### Manual inspection of epochs

+If the you have checked the option to run the visual inspection, a new window will be opened.
+You will have to label a specific number of epochs for each state in order to processed with the classification.

+____Visual inspection_______

+* Press one of the following buttons to label the epoch shown:
+  1. AWAKE: the epoch is classified as an AWAKE period
+  2. NREM: the epoch is classified as a NREM sleep period
+  3. REM: the epoch is classified as a REM sleep period
+  4. Transitions: the epoch is classified as one the transitions
+  5. None: the epoch is not labeled

+After the specified number of epochs has been classified, the classification algorithm will be resumed.

+#### Finishing the classification

+After all the steps have been completed, the classification will be finished.
+Check the __Output Path__ defined previously for the results.
+All the figures produced during the process and MAT files recarding the classification will be stored there.

+Look for the variable 'GMM.All_Sort' inside the 'GMM_Classification.mat' file.
+It contains the classification coding for the epochs of the recording:
+- 1: REM
+- 2: NREM
+- 3: AWAKE
+- -1: Excluded epochs (artifacts)